playframework/play-generated-docs/manual/javaGuide/main/sql/JavaEbean.md

 ## Transactional actions

 By default Ebean will not use transactions.
 However, you can use any transaction helper provided by Ebean to create a transaction.
 For example:

+:: Rob Bygrave -
+The above statement is not correct.
+Ebean will use implicit transactions.
+To demarcate transactions you have 3 options: @Transactional, TxRunnable() or a beginTransaction(), commitTransaction()

+See http://www.avaje.org/ebean/introtrans.html for examples and an explanation.
+:: - end note

 ```
 // run in Transactional scope...